Elastic Microsoft SQL connector reference

 edit

-To use this connector as a native connector, use the Connector workflow.
-See Native connectors (managed service).
+To use this connector as a managed connector, use the Connector workflow.
+See Elastic managed connectors.

 Compatibility